-Eligibility for most VA benefits is based upon discharge from active military service under other than dishonorable conditions.
+General Eligibility: Eligibility for most VA benefits is based upon discharge from active military service under other than dishonorable conditions.
 Active service means full-time service, other than active duty for training, as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, Environmental Science Services Administration or National Oceanic and Atmospheric Administration, or its predecessor, the Coast and Geodetic Survey.
-Generally, men and women veterans with similar service may be entitled to the same VA benefits.

 Dishonorable and bad conduct discharges issued by general courts-martial may bar VA benefits.
-Veterans in prison and parolees must contact a VA regional office to determine eligibility.
-VA benefits will not be provided to any veteran or dependent wanted for an outstanding felony warrant.
+Veterans in prison must contact VA to determine eligibility.
+VA benefits will not be provided to any Veteran or dependent wanted for an outstanding felony warrant.

 World War II: Dec.
 7, 1941, through Dec.
 31, 1946.